 For your peace of mind, Luko has prepared some advice on how to protect yourself and your house during this extreme weather condition.

-Things to do before the event to avoid damage:
+Things to do before the event to avoid damages :

-Things to do after the event to report damage:
+Things to do after the event to report damages :

 Do not touch electrical and telephone wires that have fallen to the ground.